unrealwork/atsd-use-cases/research/fitness-index/README.md

 | Texas | Houston | 6.4 million | 39.0 | 40 |
 | Texas | San Antonio | 2.4 million | 34.7 | 44 |

-Using data from the above table, the average size, score, and rank plus standard deviation of those figures for each state's cities can be calculated.
+Using data from the above table, the average size, score, and rank plus standard deviation of those figures for each city can be calculated.
 Those numbers are shown below:

 | State | Average Population | Average Rank | Average Score | Standard Deviation of Population |Standard Deviation of Rank | Standard Deviation of Score|
 |-------|--------------------|--------------|---------------|----------------------------------|----------------------------|----------------------------|